Books from Alexandre Havard

 Nicholas Kanyi, student, Strathmore University, Nairobi

 “I have read the book.
 It is excellent.
-Your semimnars on leadership using this guide or book make a real ‘product’.
+Your seminars on leadership using this guide or book make a real ‘product’.
 Seldom (if ever) do you find in a text for managers a real discussion of ‘virtue’ and compelling reasons for doing good.”

 Dr Gabriel J Byrne, College of Business and Law, Smurfit School of Business, University College Dublin